 Prior and Present Employment

-Thomas served as an adjunct professor at Northwestern University School of Law, where he taught estate planning in the graduate tax program.
-He has served as an adjunct professor in the graduate tax program at IIT Chicago-Kent College of Law, where he taught estate planning for LLM candidates.
+Thomas served as an adjunct professor at Northwestern University School of Law, where he taught estate planning in the J.D. and graduate tax programs.
+He has also served as an adjunct professor in the graduate tax program at IIT Chicago-Kent College of Law, where he taught estate planning for LL.M candidates.